Dream Office Real Estate Investment Trust Declares Dividend of $0.78 (OTCMKTS:DRETF)

-Dream Office Real Estate Investment Trust (OTCMKTS:DRETF) declared a dividend on Tuesday, August 24th, investing.com reports.
-Stockholders of record on Tuesday, August 31st will be paid a dividend of 0.7799 per share on Wednesday, September 15th.
-This represents a dividend yield of 4.51%.
-The ex-dividend date of this dividend is Monday, August 30th.
+Dream Office Real Estate Investment Trust (OTCMKTS:DRETF) announced a dividend on Tuesday, August 24th, investing.com reports.
+Shareholders of record on Tuesday, August 31st will be given a dividend of 0.7799 per share on Wednesday, September 15th.
+This represents a yield of 4.51%.
+The ex-dividend date is Monday, August 30th.

-A number of research firms have commented on DRETF.
-Scotiabank upped their price target on Dream Office Real Estate Investment Trust from C$24.00 to C$24.50 and gave the stock a “sector perform” rating in a research note on Monday, August 9th.
-National Bank Financial upped their price target on Dream Office Real Estate Investment Trust from C$23.00 to C$24.00 and gave the stock an “outperform” rating in a research note on Monday, July 19th.
-Finally, Desjardins upped their price target on Dream Office Real Estate Investment Trust from $22.00 to $23.50 and gave the stock a “hold” rating in a research note on Tuesday, May 11th.
-Four investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-Dream Office Real Estate Investment Trust has a consensus rating of “Hold” and a consensus target price of $24.36.
+Several equities research analysts have commented on DRETF shares.
+Desjardins boosted their price objective on Dream Office Real Estate Investment Trust from $22.00 to $23.50 and gave the stock a “hold” rating in a research note on Tuesday, May 11th.
+National Bank Financial boosted their target price on Dream Office Real Estate Investment Trust from C$23.00 to C$24.00 and gave the stock an “outperform” rating in a report on Monday, July 19th.
+Finally, Scotiabank boosted their target price on Dream Office Real Estate Investment Trust from C$24.00 to C$24.50 and gave the stock a “sector perform” rating in a report on Monday, August 9th.
+Four analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+Dream Office Real Estate Investment Trust currently has an average rating of “Hold” and a consensus price target of $24.36.

 Dream Office Real Estate Investment Trust engages in owning, acquiring, leasing and managing central business district and suburban office properties.
 It operates through the following segments: Calgary, Toronto Downtown, Mississauga and North York, Ottawa and Montreal and Other Markets.
 The company was founded on May 9, 2003 and is headquartered in Toronto, Canada.